Keywords

 If are two submodules of an module , then if and only if is radical and

 Assume that From Proposition (3.4) part we have then and from Proposition (3.5) the inequality satisfies.
 Therefore, We get that is submodule.
 Since thus we have the another result.
-The converse can be proved by the assumption together.
+The converse can be proved by the assumption is radical so and since we get

 If are two submodules of a finitely generated multiplication module such that and are both radical ideals, then

 Clearly, .
 Since is finitely generated, then by Ref.
-11 we have Thus
+13 Theorem 4.4, we have Thus

 If is a submodule of a multiplication finitely generated module , then